-Local support services will help them transition into the property, support them while they are there and work with residents as they move into longer term housing.
+Local support services will help residents transition into the property, support them while they are there and work with residents as they move into longer term housing.

 The Toowoomba and South West Housing Service Centre will identify and work with potential residents to refer them to the property.
 Residents will be eligible for social housing.

-The project is the second State Government purchase of former aged care facilities helping people in housing need secure appropriate housing.
+The project is one of several State Government purchases of former aged care facilities helping people in housing need secure appropriate housing.

 If you need housing support, you can contact your local Housing Service Centre or call the 24/7 Homeless Hotline on 1800 474 753.